-A new revitalised Regulator Leadership Cohort has been established with a membership consisting of Heads of Commonwealth Regulators or those responsible for a significant regulatory system/functions in a Commonwealth department.
+The Regulator Leadership Cohort has expanded with membership consisting of Heads of Commonwealth Regulators or those responsible for a significant regulatory system/functions in a Commonwealth department.
 The Cohort's purpose is to support the government's regulatory reform agenda to modernise regulation to keep it fit-for-purpose in a digital era, protect against regulatory failures and improve productivity through technology, data and digital reform opportunities and stewardship.

 Memberships